top of page

 2. Tariff-Related Delays Can Stall Lease-Ups — Brand Builds Pre-Leasing Momentum

-Tariffs often lead to longer lead times on imported materials, pushing back construction timelines and delaying certificate-of-occupancy dates.
+Tariffs often lead to longer lead times on imported materials.
+This pushes back construction timelines and delays certificate-of-occupancy dates.
+This can be costly, especially when investors expect returns on schedule.

 The best way to protect momentum?
 Build the brand before the building is complete.
+A well-timed brand launch and digital presence can:

 • Drive interest before the grand opening